manuel-woelker/viui/README.md

 **Integrated persistent undo**\
 Using the fine-grained change detection mechanism allows keep track of and reverting to previous states even across application restarts.

+## Separation of concerns

+Concerns should be decoupled from each other, specifically:

+### State & logic separation

+** Application Data model**\
+The application data should exist independently of any UI.

+** Application State Transition Logic**\
+The logic for transitioning from one application state to another should be independent of the UI, and be able to run without any UI.

+### Presentation separation

+** UI Layout
+The positioning of elements in the UI should be independent of its look and content.

+** Styling
+The styling of elements (e.g. colors, font faces, margins, borders, etc.) in the UI should be independent of its layout

+** Text
+The text content should be independent as well, to allow easier translation

+### UI loop separation

+** Render commands
+The actual drawing is decoupled by emitting a list of render commands, which are then used to actually draw the UI.

+** UI painting
+The UI is drawn in a separate thread, based on the abstract render commands.